 Research shows that pupils who take part in group discussion of philosophical questions improve their IQ, their self-confidence and their listening and concentration skills.

-Since launching in October 2014, 21 students have undergone APEG’s 8-week training programme.
+Since launching in October 2014, several dozen Philosophy students have undergone APEG’s 8-week training programme.
 Students began facilitating discussions in classes at Robert Gordon’s College secondary school and St Peter’s primary school in March 2015.

 ‘I am really happy to have the opportunity to work with APEG and to be able to present philosophy to a younger generation who would otherwise not have the chance to experience it first hand until an advanced stage of learning.’
 Paul Ferrier, 3rd year Philosophy student